SaraVieira/melee/README.md

 There are more commands available that you can check in the scripts section of your `package.json` file.

-## Configuration Files

-Configuration is loaded with [node-config](https://github.com/lorenwest/node-config).
-Which means that you should read its documentation.

-However the tl;dr version is this:

-Configuration files are loaded according to the `NODE_ENV` variable, has is usual with nodejs apps.

-However, since our stack uses the `ENVIRONMENT` variable to let applications know the current environment.
-We must tell the server that `NODE_ENV=${ENVIRONMENT}`.
-This is taken care in the Docker image.

-If the environment variable is not set, then the `default.js` file is used, this is also our "master" configuration file.

-You should also be aware that configuration files cascade, which means that you only need to override the default properties on a per environment basis.

 ## NPM Repository

 We use a private npm registry powered by nexus.